Webmaster Notes

 a possible connection between the Tyrell's and Belchamp Walter.

-James' Father - William
+James Tyrell's Father - William Tyrell

 Tyrrell's father was beheaded on Tower Hill on 23 February 1462, together with Sir Thomas Tuddenham and

+John Montgomery.
 John de Vere, 12th Earl of Oxford, and his eldest son and heir,

 Aubrey, were beheaded on 26 February and 20 February,